TheoLeeCJ/llama4-computer-use/README.md

 - Llama 4 Maverick can be used for $0.2/million input tokens and $0.6/million output tokens on DeepInfra (as of 7th April 2025)
   - ... or even self-hosted!
 - UI-TARS can be run locally
+- it may not have the performance of other computer use agents, but it sure is quite affordable

 ---